mrkouchaki/Anomaly-Detection/README.md

     uhd_find_devices
     ```

-    - Configure the `config.yaml` file to set up the jamming type, frequency, power, etc. Example `config.yaml`:
+    - Configure the `config.yaml` file to set up the attack type, power, etc. Example `config.yaml`:
         ```yaml
         ---
          # The options below are applicable to all jammer types